Achtung, die Kurve!

-Achtung, die Kurve!, also known as Curve Fever or simply Achtung, is a freeware, multiplayer snake game for MS-DOS.
-It supports from two-player up to eight-player gaming simultaneously.
+Achtung, die Kurve!, also known as Curve Fever or simply Achtung, is a freeware, multiplayer snake game.
+Played by two to eight players simultaneously, players leave a trail and try to make the opponent hit a wall or trail first.
+The game is controlled by only two buttons to turn left or right, and players can turn and travel in any direction, not limited to the four cardinal directions.
+The game has several popular remakes.

+Background

 The game is a clone of another Czech game Červi (Worms) from 1993, differing in that the lines now have holes.
 Author is Filip Oščádal, aka Fred Brooker, from the Czech Republic who made this game, together with Kamil Doležal, for Commodore Amiga including music, sound effects and graphical background (worm speed depending on the picture).
 The game was written in Motorola 68000 assembly.
-The title is in German language.
+The title is in German.

-Players leave a trail and try to make the opponent hit a wall or a trail first.
-The game is controlled by only two buttons, to turn left or right.
-In Achtung, die Kurve!, players can turn and travel in any direction, not limited to the four cardinal directions.

 Gameplay

 Each player spawns as a dot at a random spot on the playing field, move at a constant speed.
 Each player has the ability to turn left or right, although the turning speed is limited such that sharp turns are not possible.
 As the dot travels across the playing field, it draws a permanent, solid line in its wake, in the color of that player.
 When the dot collides with any section of line or the boundary of the playing field, the player instantly loses, although the line remains in the playing field until the end of the game.
 The game becomes increasingly difficult as more of the playing field is blocked off by lines.
 Other players may try to draw barriers to block the path of other players, forcing them into a collision.
 However, as the lines are being drawn, gaps are occasionally being generated that can be used to escape a section of the map that has been blocked off.
 The game is won when all but one of the players has collided.

-In its original version, there are a total of 6 different lines.
-Up to six people can play at the same time.
+In its original version, up to six people can play at the same time.
 All the lines are exactly the same, the color being the only thing setting the different lines apart.
 All the keys on the keyboard must be used to play this game as it takes a lot of skill and talent.